Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 Even an iPhone that's cracked, water-damaged, or won't turn on has value.
 Inside every iPhone are components worth money:

-- Display assembly: $40-80 for genuine Apple displays, used in screen repairs
+- Display assembly: genuine Apple displays used in screen repairs

-- Camera modules: $15-30 each, especially the telephoto and LiDAR sensors in Pro models
+- Camera modules: rear camera assemblies (especially telephoto and LiDAR sensors in Pro models)

 This is why buyback companies like GadgetRenu accept phones in all conditions, including broken ones.
-They have the expertise to assess component value and the R2-certified processes to responsibly handle devices that can't be refurbished whole.
+They have the expertise to assess component value, and end-of-life devices are processed through an R2-certified facility for responsible electronics handling.

 4. Apple's Ecosystem Lock-in

 Once someone is in the Apple ecosystem — using iCloud, iMessage, AirDrop, Apple Watch, AirPods — they're unlikely to switch to Android.
 This creates persistent demand for affordable iPhones specifically (not just affordable smartphones in general).
-A budget buyer with an Apple Watch won't buy a $200 Samsung — they need an iPhone, even if it's an older model.
+A budget buyer with an Apple Watch will not switch to a budget Android — they need an iPhone, even if it is an older model.

 The Depreciation Floor: Why Waiting Barely Saves Money (But Costs You)